 Racism can be defined as:

-prejudice, discrimination, or antagonism directed against a person or people on the basis of their membership of a particular racial or ethnic group, the belief that different races possess distinct characteristics, abilities, or qualities, especially so as to distinguish them as inferior or superior to one another; typically one that is a minority or marginalized.
+Prejudice, discrimination or antagonism directed against a person or people on the basis of their membership of a particular racial or ethnic group, the belief that different races possess distinct characteristics, abilities or qualities, especially so as to distinguish them as inferior or superior to one another; typically one that is a minority or marginalised.

 Racism can be experienced in many forms.
-Here are some examples, some of them overt and obvious, some less so, and these less obvious forms are sometimes labelled as 'micro aggressions'.
+Here are some examples - some of them overt and obvious, some less so; these less obvious forms are sometimes labelled as 'micro aggressions'.

 • verbal abuse like name-calling